Scheduled MonumentsWalesWaun y Coed Colliery Branch Canal and Tramroad Incline

 What is Waun y Coed Colliery Branch Canal and Tramroad Incline?

-Waun y Coed Colliery Branch Canal and Tramroad Incline is a Post Medieval industrial structure located in Wales, forming part of the transport infrastructure developed to serve coal mining operations in the region.
+Waun y Coed Colliery Branch Canal and Tramroad Incline is a Post Medieval and Modern period industrial structure located in Wales, designated as a Scheduled Ancient Monument under the reference GM400.
 It is designated a Scheduled Ancient Monument by Cadw under reference GM400.

 What period does Waun y Coed Colliery Branch Canal and Tramroad Incline date from?

 Waun y Coed Colliery Branch Canal and Tramroad Incline dates from the post medieval/modern period, and is classified as a canal.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Who is responsible for protecting Waun y Coed Colliery Branch Canal and Tramroad Incline?